XiangXu/Programming-Daily-Learning/ComputerNetwork/computer_network.md

 **IP**: An Internet Protocol address is also known as IP address.
 It is a numerical label which assigned to each device connected to a computer network which use the IP for communicaiton.

+**MAC(Media Access Control ) Address**: it is a unique identifier assigned to network interface controller for use as a network address in communicaiton within a network segment.

 **NFS(Network File System)**: it allows a user on a client computer to access files over a computer network much like local storage is accessed.

 **SNMP(Simple Network Management Protocol)****: it is an Internet Standard protocol for collecting and organizing information about managed devices on IP network and for modifying that information to change device behavior.